rdegges/rdegges-blog/articles/2011/my-new-office.md

-Title: My New Office
-Date: 2011-03-16
+---
+title: "My New Office"
+date: "2011-03-16"
+slug: "my-new-office"
-Summary: Some photos of my new home office!
+description: "Some photos of my new home office!"
+---

 As a programmer, I spend a lot of time in my office.
 It's my sanctuary.
 It's